-Compassionate Attorneys Serving Victims with Pain and Suffering Claims
+Compassionate Injury Attorneys Serving Victims in Washington with Pain and Suffering Claims

 You have most likely heard of “pain and suffering” before.
 But, you may not know exactly what this type of claim entails.
 From a legal perspective, pain and suffering is not a free-for-all-request.
 Instead, it assesses the true value of a person’s emotional, mental, and physical pain due to an accident caused by someone’s negligence or malicious acts.
 But, how do you calculate something that is not readily seen?
 In order to answer that, you must fully understand what a pain and suffering claim really entails.